kvacke/code-challenge-backend/README.md

 ## Introduction

 This project was my contribution to Doro's backend challenge.
-It is a traffic update subscription made with ASP.NET core and bootstrapped with its Web API template.
+It is a traffic update subscription service made with ASP.NET core and bootstrapped with its Web API template.

 ## The Challenge